Human exploration of Mars left more than 15,000 pounds of rubbish on its surface

 Scientific exploration has left more than 15,000 pounds of equipment on Mars in the past 50 years, even though humans have yet to set foot on the Red Planet.

 The equipment includes discarded instruments, inactive spacecraft and those that crashed to the surface.
-There is a lot of speculation about when humans will reach our neighbor’s planet, but robots rule Mars for the time being.
+There is a lot of speculation regarding when humans will reach our neighbor’s planet, but robots rule Mars for the time being.

 Kajri Kilic, a postdoctoral research fellow in robotics at West Virginia University, analyzed the mass of all rovers and orbiters sent to Mars and subtracted the weight of what is currently in operation.